-Sacramento Stryker ABG II Lawyers
+Sacramento Stryker ABG II Recall Lawyers

-The Stryker AGB II hip implant product which was created and developed by a company known as Howmedica, has been named in thousands of health care related lawsuits.
-One study conducted for the ABG II product analysis revealed that Stryker’s highly innovative and insufficiently tested combination of metal materials which are utilized in the ABG II hip prosthesis, can cause severe bone and tissue damage and other related injuries.
-As a result, after a large number of patients made their complaints known to Stryker through such communications as Adverse Event Reports and the like, in July of 2012 the Stryker and Howmedica finally recalled the product.
+The Stryker AGB II hip implant product, which was created and developed by a company known as Howmedica, has been named in thousands of healthcare-related lawsuits.
+One study conducted for the ABG II product analysis revealed that Stryker’s highly innovative and insufficiently tested combination of metal materials which are utilized in the ABG II hip prosthesis can cause severe bone and tissue damage and other related injuries.
+As a result, after a large number of patients made their complaints known to Stryker through such communications as Adverse Event Reports and the like, in July 2012 Stryker and Howmedica finally recalled the product.

-Stryker’s recall has definitely instilled fear in thousands of individuals that the metallurgic combination of the TMZF alloy along with the device’s Vitallium neck, pose significant risk of tissue destruction due to metallosis.
+Stryker’s recall has definitely instilled fear in thousands of individuals that the metallurgic combination of the TMZF alloy along with the device’s Vitallium neck pose significant risk of tissue destruction due to metallosis.
 Doctors who were uninformed about the hazards of implanting these dangerous alloys in the human body have become increasingly concerned about the welfare of their patients in dealing with the complications of metallosis.
-The Pharmaseutical industry’s rush to market with insufficiently tested metal on metal hip devices has generally aroused doubts and public distrust of medical device safety and surgical innovations.
+The Pharmaseutical industry’s rush to market with insufficiently tested metal-on-metal hip devices has generally aroused doubts and public distrust of medical device safety and surgical innovations.

 We are ready to listen to your concerns and offer our guidance.